MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/wpf/authentication.md

 # Add authentication to your Windows (WPF) app

 In this tutorial, you add Microsoft authentication to the TodoApp project using Azure Active Directory.
-Before completing this tutorial, ensure you have [created the project and deployed the backend](./index.md).
+Before completing this tutorial, ensure you've [created the project and deployed the backend](./index.md).

 > [!TIP]
 > Although we use Azure Active Directory for authentication, you can use any authentication library you wish with Azure Mobile Apps.